 Malaysia is a popular destination for expats.
 From its cultural diversity to its economic and technological advancements, Malaysia has a lot to offer.
 It is also among the best-known centers for medical tourism.
 So, is expat health insurance necessary in Malaysia?

 Yes, it is.
 Why?
-Does the public healthcare insurance system lag in any way?
+Does the public healthcare insurance system in Indonesia lag in any way?

 No, the public health insurance system does not lag—because it does not exist.
 Until a decade ago, there was no health insurance system in place for expats in Malaysia.

 The Malaysian government offers subsidized medical facilities at government hospitals.
 But this service is only for residents of the country.
 Malaysian expats can either choose private hospitals and pay for the expensive healthcare, or they can choose the government facilities and still pay a higher sum than residents.

 Why Malaysia Expat Health Insurance is the Right Choice

 The cost of healthcare in Malaysia is lower in comparison to Western developed nations.
 This could possibly make even private healthcare in Malaysia affordable for expats moving to Malaysia from Western countries.

 Having Malaysia expatriate health insurance is a good idea, as medical bills can start to pile up fast.
 When you are in the hospital, your finances will be strained heavily.

 It was only in 2011 that the Malaysian government launched the Foreign Worker Hospitalization and Surgical Insurance Scheme, known as “Skim Kemasukan Hospital dan Pembedahan Pekerja Asing”, or “SKHPPA” in Malaysia.